md-akhi/SHDateTime-js/docs/en/get-utc-month.md

 # Return value

 A number.
 If the Date object represents a valid date, an integer number, between 0 and 11, corresponding to the month of the given date according to universal time.
-0 for January, 1 for February, 2 for March, and so on.
+0 for Farvardin, 1 for Ordibehesht, 2 for Khordad, and so on.
 Otherwise, NaN if the Date object doesn't represent a valid date.

 # Examples